“Have you checked the mailbox?”

 “I need to sort through it,” she says.

-And she does.
-She spends whole afternoons meticulously paging through every home and cruise catalog, lingering for hours in each room and visiting every port.
+She spends entire afternoons meticulously sifting through catalogs from home furnishing stores or cruise lines, lingering for hours in every room and visiting every port.

 In a small way, I envy her that.
 She is more adventurous than I am.
 While I am content to remain anonymous, confined to my ten acres of heaven and the gravel roads where I walk my dog, she explores the world – if only through the pages of glossy catalogs.

-So I give her a tender opening to tell me about what she sees in this greater world of advertisement.
+So I give her a tender opening to tell me about what she sees in this wonderful world of advertisement.

-“What do you find that is so interesting?”
+“What have you found that is so interesting?”
 I ask.